SakuTars123/CoreJAVA/README.md

 - Deposit/ Transfer Money from one account to another
 - View Previous Transactions
 - Change Password of login
-- View active Debit and Credit cards
+- View Active cards
-- Cancel the Debit cards and credit card
+- Reissue New Card

 #### Few more advanced features can be made available:
 ##### Exception Handling: